 - 1. Renal Continuity Clinic: Each nephrology trainee is assigned to one, or the other of our two USF Nephrology/Hypertension Continuity Clinics.
 In this weekly half-day clinic, the fellow follows, for his/her entire two years of training, the same set of nephrology patients specifically assigned to him/her by name.
-The fellow is fully responsible for these patients under the guidance of USF staff Nephrology attending physicians.
-The fellows will be exposed to a variety of renal disorders including CKD, AKI, ESRD, Renal transplant patients, Nephrolithiasis, Renal cystic and hereditary diseases, GN, SLE, resistant HTN, fluid and electrolyte disorders.
+The fellow is fully responsible for these patients and functions as their Nephrologist, under the guidance of USF staff Nephrology attending physicians.
+They will have exposure to a diverse pathology of renal diseases, difficult to control hypertension, electrolyte disorders, ESRD, kidney transplant and CKD patients.
 The trainee is expected to gain an understanding of the progressive nature of chronic kidney disease (CKD), which leads eventually to End Stage Renal Disease (ESRD).
 The trainee is expected to learn how to design a meaningful "clinical action plan", treat and prevent metabolic bone disease and the cardiovascular complications of CKD, including anemia management.
 He/she will learn how to prepare his/her patient for vascular or peritoneal dialysis access, dialysis training, and eventually dialysis and/or transplantation.
 The trainee will gain an understanding of how to utilize the current resources available for his/her CKP in view of dialysis and/or transplantation. - 2.
-Dialysis Continuity Clinic: Chronic Hemo and Peritoneal Dialysis patients who are also followed by the VA will be assigned to the fellow on that rotation.
+Dialysis Continuity Clinic: Chronic Dialysis patients who are followed at the VA outpatient dialysis unit will be assigned to the fellow on that rotation.
 The fellows will follow this cohort of patients and monitor adequacy of dialysis prescription (i.e., Kt/V, urea reduction ratio, Ca-PO4 product, potassium level, anemia management, blood pressure and diet and fluid control, etc.), in collaboration with an attending physician from the dialysis unit.
+He/she will function as the nephrologist for this group of patients.
 The fellow will, for each of his/her chronic dialysis patients formulate, and implement, under the guidance of the attending physician, a meaningful clinical action plan, based on the K/DOQI guidelines.
-By the second year of training, the fellow will have a total of three months on the dialysis rotation, to allow him/her to devote more time on acquiring a direct "hands-on" experience with chronic dialysis, as performed in the community. - 3.
+The fellows can attend the USF-Davity outpatient dialysis unit to allow him/her to devote more time on acquiring a direct "hands-on" experience with chronic dialysis, as performed in the community. - 3.
 Clinics: The James A. Haley VAMC holds weekly outpatient clinics.
 The renal clinic is staffed by three nephrology attending physicians, and a PA and an ARNP.
 Each fellow, depending on the specific rotations at that institution, will also attend each Monday morning "pre-ESRD/Transplant clinic.

---- DocuSigned by:
+DocuSigned by:

-Ramon lopes Del valle

-5/3/2023 | 15:48 EDT
+lopez del Valle 10/1/2021

-Ramon Lope del Valle, MD
+Ramon Lope del Valle, MD Date

 Program Director, Nephrology Fellowship

-Date
+Effective July 1, 2021